venmo/Static/Readme.markdown

 ## Usage

+An [example app](Example) is included demonstrating Static's functionality.

 ### Getting Started

 To use Static, you need to define [`Row`s](Static/Row.swift) and [`Section`s](Static/Section.swift) to describe your data.
 Here's a simple example: